badoo/techblog/README.md

 git checkout -b i-am-awesome
 ```

-Read http://jekyllrb.com/docs/posts/ for an explanation of how to add a new post.
+Read http://jekyllrb.com/docs/posts/ for an explanation of the basics of adding a post.

 When you are done and have committed all your work, push your branch to your forked repository.
 ```sh